Azure/autorest.java/readme.md

       - key: generate-sync-async-clients
         type: bool
         description: Implies `--generate-client-as-impl` and generates sync and async convenience layer clients for all the "Impl"s.
 Default is false.
+      - key: generate-builder-per-client
+        type: bool
+        description: Requires `--generate-sync-async-clients`, and generates one ClientBuilder for each Client.
+Default is false.
       - key: implementation-subpackage=STRING
         type: string
         description: The sub-package that the Service client and Method Group client implementation classes will be put into.
 Default is `implementation`.